 - 35% of them could not sleep at night, while 23% had lost their appetite because of stress.

 - Many teenagers also experienced physical changes – 36% felt tired or fatigues, while 32% had headaches, and 21% had an upset stomach or indigestion.

-- For girls, appearance was a significant source of stress, with 68% girls feeling that way.
-Only 55% boys surveyed thought their appearance was a stressor.
+- For girls, appearance was a significant source of stress, with 68%of girls feeling that way.
+Only 55% of boys surveyed thought their appearance was a stressor.

 - Video games (48%) was the number one activity for beating stress, and browsing the internet (43%) was the second.